 - 433. Banks must retain data used in the process of allocating exposures to pools, including data on borrower and transaction risk characteristics used either directly or through use of a model, as well as data on delinquency.
 Banks must also retain data on the estimated PDs, LGDs and EADs, associated with pools of exposures.
 For defaulted exposures, banks must retain the data on the pools to which the exposure was assigned over the year prior to default and the realised outcomes on LGD and EAD. - (v) Stress tests used in assessment of capital adequacy - 434.
 An IRB bank must have in place sound stress testing processes for use in the assessment of capital adequacy.
 Stress testing must involve identifying possible events or future changes in economic conditions that could have unfavourable effects on a bank's credit exposures and assessment of the bank's ability to withstand such changes.
 Examples of scenarios that could be used are (i) economic or industry downturns; (ii) market-risk events; and (iii) liquidity conditions. - 435.
 In addition to the more general tests described above, the bank must perform a credit risk stress test to assess the effect of certain specific conditions on its IRB regulatory capital requirements.
 The test to be employed would be one chosen by the bank, subject to supervisory review.
 The test to be employed must be meaningful and reasonably conservative.
 Individual banks may develop different approaches to undertaking this stress test requirement, depending on their circumstances.
 For this purpose, the objective is not to require banks to consider worst-case scenarios.
 The bank's stress test in this context should, however, consider at least the effect of mild recession scenarios.
-In this case, one example might be to use two consecutive quarters of zero growth to assess the effect on the bank's PDs, LGDs and EADs, taking account on a conservative basis of the bank's international diversification. - 436.
+In this case, one example might be to use two consecutive quarters of zero growth to assess the effect on the bank's PDs, LGDs and EADs, taking account - on a conservative basis - of the bank's international diversification.

+- 435 (i) Banks using the double default framework must consider as part of their stress testing framework the impact of a deterioration in the credit quality of protection providers, in particular the impact of protection providers falling outside the eligibility criteria due to rating changes.
+Banks should also consider the impact of the default of one but not both of the obligor and protection provider, and the consequent increase in risk and capital requirements at the time of that default. - 436.
 Whatever method is used, the bank must include a consideration of the following sources of information.
 First, a bank's own data should allow estimation of the ratings migration of at least some of its exposures.
 Second, banks should consider information about the impact of smaller deterioration in the credit environment on a bank's ratings, giving some information on the likely effect of bigger, stress circumstances.
 Third, banks should evaluate evidence of ratings migration in external ratings.
 This would include the bank broadly matching its buckets to rating categories. - 437.
 National supervisors may wish to issue guidance to their banks on how the tests to be used for this purpose should be designed, bearing in mind conditions in their jurisdiction.
 The results of the stress test may indicate no difference in the capital calculated under the IRB rules described in this section of this Framework if the bank already uses such an approach for its internal rating purposes.
 Where a bank operates in several markets, it does not need to test for such conditions in all of those markets, but a bank should stress portfolios containing the vast majority of its total exposures.